Given a function f(x)f\left(x\right)f(x) defined on the interva... | Channels for Pearson+

 5. Graphical Applications of Derivatives

-Given a function f(x) defined on the interval [−3,5.5], write the intervals where the function f(x) is concave down.
+Given a function f(x) defined on the interval [−3,5.5], which of the following -values represents an absolute minimum and maximum value of f(x)?

-Given a function f(x) defined on the interval [−3,5.5], write the intervals where the function f(x) is concave down.
+Given a function f(x) defined on the interval [−3,5.5], which of the following -values represents an absolute minimum and maximum value of f(x)?